 You know how they say when something sounds too good to be true it usually is?
 Well that means that sometimes it isn’t, too.
 And it turns out that’s the case in what has to be the easiest way to lose weight ever… thinking it away.

-According to research conducted at North Carolina State University simply paying closer attention to eating—a process researchers call “mindfulness”—can help us beat the battle of the bulge.
+According to research conducted at North Carolina State University simply paying closer attention to eating—a process researchers call mindful eating—can help us beat the battle of the bulge.

 The study, presented at this year’s European Congress on Obesity in Portugal found that making an effort to focus on eating, without distractions, helped dieters shed significantly more weight.1

-For the randomized controlled trial 80 volunteers were divided into an intervention group—those who received the mindfulness training—and a wait list control group.
+For the randomized controlled trial 80 volunteers were divided into two groups.
+First an intervention group—those who received the mindfulness training—and second a wait list control group.

 Those in the intervention group received training on mindful eating from a live instructor at the same time every week by computer or smart phone.